Poverty wages for garment workers in Eastern Europe and Turkey

 Clean Clothes Campaign works with garment workers all over the world.
 While many people are aware of the terrible working conditions and poverty wages garment workers in Asia receive, two reports - Labour on a shoestring (2016) and Stitched Up (2014) - highlight that poverty wages and shocking working conditions are endemic in the global garment industry.

 Far from being a problem confined to garment workers in Asia Stitched Up has found that the idea that "Made in Europe" means better conditions for workers is a myth.
+Eleven companies responded to the report Labour on a Shoestring: read what they have to say on Business and Human Right Resource Center's company database.

 Cheap labour in our own back yard